 The best part is each page has a simple but chic layout with grey scale coloring (to SAVE on printer ink).
 Until I can hire a social media manager, my Epic Bloganized Planner helps me get the job done.
 And even then, I’ll still use one!
 If you’re new to blogging, I highly recommend that you check out this planner.
 Even if you’ve been blogging for ten years, I also invite you to check it out too.
-Oh, and I forgot to mention that it’s totally free.
-Yep.
-FREE!
+Oh, and I forgot to mention that it’s only $35!!!

-Why have I made this amazing 20+ page resource free?
+Why have I made this amazing 30+ page resource so inexpensive?
 The answer is simple.
 I want to help others just like me get a handle on taking their blog serious, and not at the expense of charging an arm.
 As I said before, we have to start somewhere right?
 And for some of us, we need to keep a tight ship on our purses until we can afford more!